How to Change WordPress Username

 Furthermore, you will have to manage the content owned by the user you want to delete.
 Select the option labeled Attribute all content to and choose your new username from the drop-down menu.
 By doing so, you’ll ensure that your existing posts will have a new username as author.

 This last step will make sure that the ownership of all your pages is transferred from your old to the new account.
-Now you can click on Confirm Deletion.
+Now you can click on Confirm Deletion and you have new username to login to your WordPress site.
 That’s all!
 It’s time to publish your stories under the new, updated username.

 Use Username Changer Plugin